 We were founded with the vision to create a community where everyone feels welcome, encouraged, and supported, whether you're taking one class a week for enjoyment or exercise, or training seven days a week for a future career as a professional dancer.

 We welcome people from ages 2 to 200, in all shapes and sizes, at all skill levels, able and disabled bodies, and dancers who are neurotypical and neurodivergence.
 We strive to create a place that accommodates the needs of all our students and guests, and we believe strongly in giving back to the community.
 We provide scholarships to children who cannot afford dance whenever possible and volunteer in the community and at local charter and public schools.

 Divergence Dance Conservatory is where everyone dances.

 ABOUT MS. FELICIA

-With over 25 years of experience in dance education and choreography, Felicia Fry has helped hundreds of students excel in the art of dance.
+With over 25 years of experience in dance education and choreography, Felicia Fry has helped thousands of students excel in the art of dance.